sidhant293/Essential-Algorithms/System Design/Must Know/Log Based Database.md

 The merged file will again have index table to make read faster.
 There will be one writer and multiple readers for disk level.
 As data is immutable, we don’t need locks.

-So, from this we understood that if write request then route to active file and if read request then route to active file.
+So, from this we understood that if write request then route to active file and if read request then route to active file , not present then check merge file.

 ## Recovery